Dhruvi2416/React_ToDoList_Practical-03/README.md

 1. Install the Firebase CLI if you haven’t already by running **npm install -g firebase-tools**.
 2. Sign up for a Firebase account and create a new project.
-3. Run firebase login and login with your previous created Firebase account.
+3. Run **firebase login** and login with your previous created Firebase account.

-4. Then run the firebase init command from your project’s root.
+4. Then run the **firebase init** command from your project’s root.
-5. You need to choose the Hosting: Configure and deploy Firebase Hosting sites and choose the Firebase project you created in the previous step.
+5. You need to choose the **Hosting: Configure and deploy Firebase Hosting sites and choose the Firebase project you created in the previous step.**
-6. You will need to agree with database.rules.json being created, choose build as the public directory, and also agree to Configure as a single-page app by replying with **y**.
+6. You will need to agree with **database.rules.json** being created, choose build as the public directory, and also agree to Configure as a single-page app by replying with **y**.

                 Now, in firebase.json add

-"hosting":
-...
+                "hosting":{

+                ...{

                 "headers": [

                 {"source": "/service-worker.js", "headers": [{"key": "Cache-Control", "value": "no-cache"}]}

                 ]

                 ...

 7. Now, after you create a production build with npm run build, you can deploy it by running firebase deploy.

 ## Screenshot: